openstack-archive/stx-docs/doc/source/installation_guide/latest/dedicated_storage.rst

 `StarlingX Cloud with Dedicated Storage wiki page <https://wiki.openstack.org/wiki/StarlingX/Containers/InstallationOnStandardStorage>`__.

 ----------------------
-Deployment Description
+Deployment description
 ----------------------

-Cloud with Dedicated Storage is the standard StarlingX deployment option with independent Controller, Compute, and Storage Nodes.
+Cloud with Dedicated Storage is the standard StarlingX deployment option with independent controller, compute, and storage nodes.

 This deployment option provides the maximum capacity for a single region deployment, with a supported growth path to a multi-region deployment option by